ok-nick/opensource.contentauth.org/docs/manifest/signing-manifests.md

 Follow the instructions to purchase and download your `.pfx` file.
 This file is a PKCS12 container that holds your certificate chain and private signing key.
 Other certificate vendors may include only the end-entity certificate and so you must manually download the rest of the certificate chain.

 :::warning Warning
-This example uses an inexpensive personal certificate, which is fine for development and testing, but for production use, an enterprise certificate is strongly recommended.
-An enterprise (OV) certificate is required for [Verify](https://verify.contentauthenticity.org/) to display your organization name.
+This example uses an inexpensive personal certificate, which is fine for development and testing, but for production use an enterprise certificate is strongly recommended.
+An enterprise certificate is required for [Verify](https://verify.contentauthenticity.org/) to display your organization name when for signed assets.
 :::info

 The rest of this tutorial uses OpenSSL (a set of cryptographic utilities).
 If OpenSSL is not installed on your system, see [OpenSSL](https://www.openssl.org/source/) for the source distribution or the [list of unofficial binary distributions](https://wiki.openssl.org/index.php/Binaries).